dotnet/runtime/Documentation/README.md

 Book of the Runtime
 ===================

-The book of the runtime is a set of chapters that go in depth into various interesting aspects of the design of hte .NET Framework.
+The Book of the Runtime is a set of chapters that go in depth into various interesting aspects of the design of the .NET Framework.

 - [Book of the Runtime](botr/_tableOfContents.md)

-For you convenience, here are a a few quick links to popular chapters.
+For your convenience, here are a a few quick links to popular chapters.

 - [Introduction to the Common Language Runtime](botr/intro-to-clr.md)
 - [Garbage Collection Design](botr/garbage-collection.md)